joereynolds/jn/README.md

 jn grep <search-term>
 ```

-This will open up a fuzzy finder of all notes with `search-term` present
+This will open up a fuzzy finder of all notes with `search-term` present.
 Select one and it will open up in `$EDITOR`.